 Director of Workers' Compensation Charles Collins, Chair of the Medical Services Review Committee, called the Committee to order at 9:03 am on Wednesday, May 25, 2022.
-The meeting was held by telephone and video conference.
+Due to concerns related to the COVID-19 public health disaster, the meeting was held by telephone and video conference.